the2cguy/FOSSModder/README.md

 ## Features
 ### Install Mod in Just a Click
 ![image](https://github.com/the2cguy/FOSSModder/assets/162902917/b52861a0-b811-41da-bcf5-8c0e4babfe96)
-No need to open files and search through a mess of folders, especially when you're lazy.
+No need to open files and search through a mess of folders 😉
 ### Compatibility
 ![image](https://github.com/the2cguy/FOSSModder/assets/162902917/a59bc2e1-fe13-4b5d-8fda-233615c52f0f)
 Just set your version and starting applying some mods!
 ### Disable and Enable mods
 ![image](https://github.com/the2cguy/FOSSModder/assets/162902917/3ba95b4b-8ec8-499a-bb76-a7c0b4b79267)
-No need to mess around with the files and the need of redownloading files just because you want to disable some mods.
+No need to mess around with the files just because you want to disable some mods.